 A risk assessment is carried out prior to any off-site activity to ensure everyone's health & safety will not be compromised.
-In the unlikely event that it is considered unsafe for a pupil to take part in an activity, then alternative activities that will cover the same curriculum areas will be provided within the school environment, wherever possible.
+In the unlikely event that it is considered unsafe for a pupil to take part in

 Some pupils find the lunchtime period challenging.
 Depending upon their needs, it might not be appropriate for them to eat in the dining hall with a large number of pupils or spend long periods of time outside.
 Each pupil's needs will be considered on an individual basis.